Kinto/kinto/docs/overview.rst

 It's even possible for data to be encrypted on the client to keep user data safe on the server.

-The ecosystem of plugins provide advanced features like history tracking, specific authentication, push notifications, file attachments...
+The ecosystem of plugins provides advanced features such as history tracking, specific authentication, push notifications, and file attachments.

 Key features